kolotaev/vakt/README.md

 ### Description

-Vakt is an attribute-based access control ([ABAC](https://en.wikipedia.org/wiki/Attribute-based_access_control)) toolkit that is based on policies, also sometimes referred as PBAC.
+Vakt is an attribute-based and policy-based access control ([ABAC](https://en.wikipedia.org/wiki/Attribute-based_access_control)) toolkit that is based on policies.
 ABAC stands aside of RBAC and ACL models, giving you a fine-grained control on definition of the rules that restrict an access to resources and is generally considered a "next generation" authorization model.